 For their 2018 event, the team opted to scale down to a modest three venue event with an all important industry panel day at the home of their long running partner, Baltic Creative.
-The panels included a consultation with audience, artists, Threshold team members and Liverpool industry luminaries such as Rebecca Ayres – MD of Sound City and Yaw Owusu – Curator of LIMF.
+The panels included a consultation with audience, artists, Threshold team members and Liverpool industry luminaries, including Rebecca Ayres – MD of Sound City and Yaw Owusu – Curator of LIMF.

-Since it’s foundation in 2011 by a group of dedicated creatives from the music, theatre and visual arts scenes, Threshold has become a cornerstone of the Liverpool music and arts scene as early adopters of the Baltic Triangle and it’s post-industrial venues.
+Since its foundation in 2011, by a group of dedicated creatives from the music, theatre and visual arts scenes, Threshold Festival has become a cornerstone of the Liverpool music and arts scene as early adopters of the Baltic Triangle and its post-industrial venues.

 Threshold Festival boasts an eclectic multi-arts line up each year